 - LED display can be too dim when used outside

 Fourth on the list is this Bluetooth bbq thermometer from Soraken, offering a range of 100ft indoor and 190ft outdoor.

-You can see both high and low temperatures with the temperature probes and set the timer to know when your meal is finished.
+You can see both minimum and maximum temperatures with the temperature probes and set the timer to know when your meal is finished.

 It also features an LED screen where you can conveniently check the meat temperature.

-- Teflon cables can withstand heat up to 716ºF
+- Heat-resistant Teflon cables can withstand heat up to 716ºF

 - Magnetic LED display

 This smart meat thermometer from Enzoo comes with four meat probes designed to be used in either four different cuts of meat or one large cut.